kotman12/solr/solr/modules/saved-search/README.md

 This is quite different from a typical top-N document search in that the result set is technically unbounded.
 In practice we frequently find that the number of searches "fetched" by a new document is usually well within modern computer resource limits.
 But if this is not the case you can always fall back on Solr’s streaming expressions which should work with the saved-search module.
-To do this you must configure the `/select` handler to have a ReverseSearch component as mentioned in Basic Configuration.
+To do this you must configure the `/select` handler to have a `reverseSearch` component as mentioned in Basic Configuration.
 The StreamHandler delegates to the
 `/select` search handler when distributing the stream request and so any dedicated `/reverseSearch` handler you have configured will be ignored.
 Below is an example of how to stream a reverse search: